Antzyll/Portfolio/Chatlingo/README.md

 ---

 ## Overview
-**Chatlingo** is a cross-platform mobile app built to help users communicate across languages in real time.
+**ChatLingo** is a cross-platform mobile app built to help users communicate across languages in real time and travel together with an integrated social platform.
 I created the app from the ground up — from design and UI/UX to full implementation, authentication, database integration, and deployment.

 ## Features